pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 two KEY THINGS to note here!!

 1. without secret key, hash is indistinguishable from random noise => indistinguishable from stage 2
-2. however, we ARE distorting the probability distribution here -- show table or something:
+2. however, we ARE distorting the probability distribution here -- see below

-if candidates are A and B, say, A with 80% probability and B with 5% probability per vanilla logprobs

-A 0 and B 0 => coin flip, no watermark
-A 1 and B 1 => same
+## Aside: Distortion

+Let's focus on the most and least probable tokens the LLM could generate -- "mango" (at 65% likelihood) and "papaya" (just 5% likelihood).
+In a contest between the two of them, there are 4 possible scenarios of which ones the `g` function will have a preference for, each showing up with the same frequency:

+* `g` likes both of them
+* `g` likes neither of them
+* `g` likes "mango" but not "papaya"
+* `g` likes "papaya" but not "mango"

+In the first two situations, as we know, `g` acts the same as our coin flip from Stage 2 -- no watermarking business occurs.
+But in the latter two situations, things get weird -- `g` no longer acts like a random coin.
+In the last scenario for instance, `g` will _always_ choose "papaya" over "mango".

+So, remember the "probability distribution" created by the LLM in Stage 1?
+This distorts it pretty substantially, since papaya-versus-mango was supposed to be 50/50.
+If you try the buttons below, you can see the overall effect the scenarios have:

+[widget watermarking/distribution.html, but interactive; 3 buttons at the bottom -- vanilla, likes mango, likes papaya. only include these two tokens not all 4

-A 1 and B 0 => distorted distribution becomes A = 1-(0.2)^2, B almost never picked
-A 0 and B 1 => B becomes 10% ish
+coin flip => same old distribution pref mango => distorted distribution becomes A = 1-(0.2)^2, B almost never picked pref papaya => B becomes 10% ish]

-[this can probably be non-interactive but we want it to be really clear]
+When `g` likes "mango", ____.

+note about how distortions even out in aggregate, but it's like giving 24 or 0 eggs to each customer then claiming you gave a dozen on average

+## Aside: Detection

+(detection is now possible, widget with example)

 ## stage 4: synthid (30 g-functions, 2^30 candidates)